-Module C (for unbound aggregates)
+Module C (not for aggregates used in asphalt or concrete)

 Scenario 1:

 The majority of the aggregates (excluding the asphalt and concrete applications) stay in the construction for a long time period (more than 100 years).
 Thus, it is assumed that the aggregates do not reach the end-of-life stage.